 Melbourne University Racing

-Students involved in Melbourne University Racing gain invaluable skills that are applicable not only to their studies, but professional life beyond the university.
+Students involved in Melbourne University Racing gain invaluable skills that are applicable not only to their studies, but professional life beyond university.

 -